 The great benefit is that you get to lock in some profit by cashing out and watch what’s left of your bet run to completion.
 It’s always a bit gutting when you cash out on your bet and if you’d only let it run to completion you would have still won.
-Partial cash out is a great way to protect yourself by taking some profits and then leaving your bet t run and taking some more profit.
+It is a great way to protect yourself by taking some profits and then leaving your bet t run and taking some more profit.

-Betting Sites that offer Partial Cash Out
+Betting Sites with Partial Cash Out

 - Betfair allow you to cash out part of your bet with their new slider feature.